Chapter 27, Trophy Ring GoodbyeElizabeth Lin Johnson

 "I was in a rush.
 Just forgot to wear it."

 He got excited and I learned he was still making secret payments for it.
 He accused me of implying he should buy another.
-I immediately left without a word.
-It was another week of his calling, apologizing and my forgiving.
+I left without a word.
+It was another week of his calling to apologize then my forgiving to meet for lunch at the Lyons restaurant he preferred.
+I wore “his” ring.

-Sitting across from one another in the rear booth he always chose, both of us taciturn, I took off the ring.
-Breaking the silence, I said.
+Sitting across from one another in the rear booth he chose, both of us taciturn, I took off the ring and broke the silence.

 "Here, you can have it back.
 I didn’t know it was unpaid for.
 I don't care if we meet again."

 "No, no!
 Please, put it back on.
-I can't sleep worrying about you.
-I want you to love me not hate me.
-I want us to be happy.
+I want you to be happy.
+I want to be your trophy lover.
 What can I do to make you happy with me?"

-"Stop being a bore, stop putting others down and stop being a cheapskate."
+"Stop being a bore, stop being Mr. Schadenfreude, always putting others down and stop being a cheapskate."

-He ordered cheese cake dessert as if to proclaim he was no longer a cheapskate.
-Our conversation was strained but I held the upper hand by not caring if we met again.
-As we left he asked.
+He ordered cheesecake when the waitress came, as if to proclaim he was no longer a cheapskate.
+Our conversation was strained but I held the upper hand, not caring if we met again.
+He asked.

 "Can we meet at the Mall tomorrow?"